alec500oo/pid-motor-control/doc/message_structure.md

   - Realtime tuning should be allowed
   - Tuned values should be saved in EEPROM on microcontroller

+- EEPROM Save message; save the current PID constants to EEPROM.
+EEPROM writes take a long time to complete (~3.3 ms) so they sould only be done if absolutely necessary.

 - Host receive motor position from controller

 - Get PID constant values from controller